paulocsanz/arraystring/README.md

 Can't outgrow capacity (defined at compile time), always occupies `capacity` `+ 1` bytes of memory

-*Doesn't allocate memory on the heap*
+*Doesn't allocate memory on the heap and never panics (all panic branches are stripped at compile time)*

 ## Why